cloudmesh-book/book-latex-2018/section/os/ubuntu-usb-osx.md

 \begin{WARNING}

-After the write process has completed, macOS may inform you that ‘The disk you inserted was not readable by this computer'.
+After the write process has completed, macOS may inform you that *The disk you inserted was not readable by this computer*.
 Don't select Initialise.
 Instead, select Eject and remove the USB device.

 \end{WARNING}